 Access to hiking trails

-The picnic shelter can be reserved by printing out the Facility Use Request Form below and mailing it back to the Public Works Department at 229 Tyler Road North in Red Wing, or faxing it to 651-388-0243.
-Shelter requests can also be emailed to Kelsey Gilbertson at the Public Works Department.
+The picnic shelter can be reserved by submitting this online Facility Use Form or by printing out the Facility Use Request Form below and mailing it back to the Public Works Department at 229 Tyler Road North in Red Wing, or faxing it to 651-388-0243.
+Shelter requests can also be emailed to Kelsey Hager at the Public Works Department.

 For additional assistance, please contact us at 651-385-3674.
 You can check the availability of a park pavilion by checking the facilities calendar.